-My staff's research comes to a somewhat different conclusion.
-Using models similar to those Michael Kiley presented here this morning,11 they find that pools of potential workers other than the short-term unemployed, notably the medium-term unemployed and the involuntary part-time work force, substantially influence wage growth at the state or metropolitan statistical area (MSA) level.12 Today, medium-term unemployment is down a good deal, but the involuntary part-time work force is still very high.
-According to their model estimates, if labor market conditions were at their 2005-07 levels, average real wage growth would be roughly 1/2 to 1 percentage point higher over the past year - another sign of the cyclical shortfall in labor market health.
+month or less and those unemployed between one and six months, only the one-to-six month rate has any predictive power for wage growth.
+This so-called medium-term unemployment rate is still somewhat above its pre-recession mark.
+In addition, they find that the rate of involuntary part-time employment, which is still very high, also has a substantial influence on wage growth.
+13 Putting it all together, their estimates say that if labor market conditions were at their 2005-07 levels, average real wage growth would be roughly 1/2 to 1 percentage point higher over the past year - another sign of the cyclical shortfall in labor market health.

-To sum up, with many important measures of labor market activity still well short of our estimates of cyclical norms, I believe it is a bit premature to say that we are close to our full employment target.
-That said, while it has taken longer than anyone would like, our
+To sum up, with many important measures of labor market activity still well short of our estimates of cyclical norms, I believe it is a bit premature to say that we are close to our full employment target - the labor market is not yet calling for business-as-usual monetary policy.